Joshua Chapter 5

 circumcised for they were uncircumcised, because they had not circumcised them by the way.

-5:8 And it so happened, when they had done circumcising all the people, that they abode in their places in the camp, till they were whole.
+5:8 And it so happened, when they were done circumcising all the people, that they stayed in their places in the camp, until they were healed.

 5:9 And YAHWEH יְהֹוָה